Maarc/csa/doc/CSA-UserManual.md

 Save the file and exit.

-Use the source command to force Linux to reload the .bashrc file which normally is read only when you log in each time.
+Use the source command to force OSX to reload the `.bash_profile` file which normally is read only when you log in each time.

 `source .bash_profile`